AllenAJ/Uniswap-Frontend-Angular/README.md

 Install the template with
 - Create a free account with [Swing Platform](https://platform.swing.xyz/).
 - Setup your project and copy your unique project Identifier.
-- Update the contract address in the 'app.component.ts' file to use your widget.
+- Update the project ID in the 'app.component.ts' file to use your widget.

 ### Run Locally